 Visits to our school are encouraged please email our recruitment team who can help organise this.

-Closing date: Open until a successful appointment is made
+Closing date: Open until successful appointment is made.

-The Trust reserves the right to interview and appoint before the closing date
+Interviews: The Trust reserves the right to interview and appoint as applications are submitted.

 Maiden Erlegh Trust is an Ethical Leadership Pathfinder organisation and we are committed to safeguarding, equality and promoting the welfare of children and young people.
 We are also committed to having the highest expectations of pupil/students and staff, and supporting everyone to reach their full potential.
 All employees of the school and Trust are expected to share these commitments.
 All posts require satisfactory employment checks and references and a satisfactory enhanced Disclosure and Barring Service check.
 All Leadership roles will require a Section 128 check.